Ph.D. University of California, Berkeley, 2013

 - “Bounding the Self: Ethics, Anxiety, and Personhood in Samuel Beckett’s Fiction,” Journal of Modern Literature 34.2 (2011): 76-96.
 [Project Muse]

 - “‘Frightful Spectacles of a Mangled King’: Aphra Behn’s Oroonoko and Narration Through Theater,” New Literary History 39.2 (2008): 321-334.
 [Project Muse]

-Undergraduate courses: James Joyce and Marcel Proust, Introduction to Narrative, Feminist and Queer Theory, Selfhood, Race, Class, and Gender, Tragedy, World Cinema
+James Joyce and Marcel Proust, Introduction to Narrative, How to Compare, Internet Cultures, Feminist and Queer Theory, Selfhood, Race, Class, and Gender, Tragedy, World Cinema

 Keywords of Recent Critical Theory, Literary Theory